AbhinavBehal/geniusfm/README.md

 # geniusfm

-React web app that uses the last.fm and genius.com APIs to get lyrics and their interpretation for what you're currently listening to.
+React web app that uses the [last.fm](https://last.fm) and [genius](https://genius.com) APIs to get the lyrics for your currently playing song, as well as their interpretations.

 Hosted [here](https://behal.co/geniusfm).